huang2002/3h-localizer/README.md

 # 3h-localizer

-> A utility lib for language switch in vue.
+> A utility lib for localization in vue.

 ## Example Usage